NeoGeographyToolkit/StereoPipelineTest/README.txt

 there.
 Each test must have a 'run.sh' file, and a validation script, named 'validate.sh'.
 The 'validate.sh' script must return exit status 0 on successful validation, and non-zero otherwise.

+The output of 'run.sh', its elapsed time, and maximum memory usage of the programs launched by it, as well as the output of 'validate.sh', are all written to a file called 'output.txt' in run's directory.
+Also, most ASP tools write log files, which would be found in both the current 'run' directory and reference ('gold') directory.

 When tests fail, which is inevitable when something changes, and the new results are deemed acceptable, the 'gold' reference directory